scottyroges/knowledge/data-structures/linked-lists/linked-lists.md

-# Linked Lists
+# Linked Lists (Singly Linked List)
 Description: Creates a chain of nodes where each node has a reference to the next one

-Strengths: Optimizes insertion and deletion since only the pointing node has to be edited
+Strengths: Optimizes insertion and deletion since only the pointing node has to be edited.
+Size doesn't need to be known at creation.
+Can grow with the data set

-Weakness: Searching requires potentially looping through all the nodes
+Weakness: No random access.
+Must go through head/tail to find internal node.
+Searching requires potentially looping through all the nodes

 ### Complexity: